fbedussi/mysite/cv_bedussi.md

 I work in the web industry since 2002.
 At first as a project leader, then, from 2007 to 2010 as a web designer and web master, from 2011 to 2014 as a freelance web developer.
 Since 2015 I am a full time interface developer/Front end developer at Yoox Net-A-Porter Group.

 ## Skills
-- Front-end development: JavaScript, ES6, Redux.js, React.js, Elm, jQuery, HTML5, CSS3, Sass, Bootstrap, Foundation, AJAX, SVG, Material UI, indexedDb
+- Front-end development: JavaScript, ES6, Redux.js, React.js, Jest, Elm, jQuery, HTML5, CSS3, Sass, Bootstrap, Foundation, AJAX, SVG, Material UI, indexedDb
 - Back-end development: Node.Js, Electron, Firebase, C#, .NET MVC, PHP
 - Programming paradigms: OOP, functional programming
 - CMS: Joomla!, Wordpress